CarbonCommunity/Carbon/README.md

 This is ideally written for Windows environments.
 1. Clone the project on your machine.
 1. Go to the Tools\Build\win folder.
-1. Run dev_init.bat for it to download all Rust-related DLLs.
+1. Run `bootstrap.bat` for it to download all Rust-related DLLs.
 1. Open the solution found in Carbon.Core.
 1. Develop and build.

-To export your own patches locally, run the Tools\Build\win\dev_release.bat file.
+To export your own patches locally, run the Tools\Build\win\build_debug.bat file.
 The Releases folder will be populated in root.